 There are a few ways to store sweet potatoes in order to keep them from bruising or spoiling.
-If you are storing raw potatoes, make sure you do not rinse them first.
+If you are storing raw sweet potatoes, make sure you do not rinse them first.
 Rinsing could lead to rotting due to the extra moisture that is being introduced.
-Use a dry cloth to remove any dirt before you begin the storing process.
+Use a dry cloth to remove any dirt before you begin to store sweet potatoes.

 Another way to store raw sweet potatoes is to cure them for 1 to 2 weeks.
 Curing involves putting sweet potatoes in a warm and humid environment to help increase the flavor and sweetness.
-The curing process will create a skin that will protect against any scratches or bruising.
-Simply keep the potatoes in a room that is around 80 degrees Fahrenheit with 90 percent humidity for the best results.
+The curing process will create a skin around the sweet potato that will protect against any scratches or bruising.
+Simply keep the sweet potatoes in a room that is around 80°F with 90 percent humidity for the best results.

 If your sweet potatoes are already cooked, storage is fairly simple.
-Place your cooked potatoes in a shallow container such as a GladWare® Container or a GLAD Food Storage Zipper Gallon Bag and stick in the refrigerator for short-term use.
+Put your cooked sweet potatoes in a shallow container such as a GladWare® Container or a GLAD Food Storage Zipper Gallon Bag and place in the refrigerator for short-term use.
 Cooked sweet potatoes can last in the fridge for 3 to 5 days.
 To make them last longer — store sweet potatoes in an airtight plastic bag or container.

 Freezing Sweet Potatoes

 Storing sweet potatoes in the freezer has a variety of different steps.
-Here is the step-by-step process to freeze them the proper way:
+Learn how to cook and store sweet potatoes so they can last in the fridge or freezer.

 Step 1.
 Wash: